pingcap/tispark/docs/authorization_userguide.md

 | SHOW COLUMNS    | ❌ | ❌ |
 | DESCRIBE COLUMN | ❌ | ❌ |

+## Compatibility with Data Source API

+We only support authorization check in write currently.

 ## limitations

 - Can't work with other datasource except TiDB
 - Not supported with role-based privileges
-- Not supported with TiDB Data Source API, such as TiBatchWrite